aoeldemann/fluent10g/README.md

 #### Which Xilinx Vivado version should I use to build the FPGA bitstream?

 We developed FlueNT10G using Xilinx Vivado v2017.2.

-#### Is there an in-depth documentation?

-We are currently working on this!
-Please come back soon!

 #### Who is behind FlueNT10G?
 How can I get in touch with the team?